8 March 2026

 1.2.
 Story

-An A-4C Skyhawk jet of Attack Squadron 153 aboard the USS Coral Sea sits on the flight deck ready for the next mission.
+An A-4C Skyhawk jet of Attack Squadron 153 aboard the USS Coral Sea sits armed and chained to the flight deck.
+The flight deck crew prepare the plane for the next mission.

 1.3.
 Model Kit